 Environmental studies graduates are employed by federal, state, and local agencies, nongovernmental organizations, research and educational institutions, and in business.
 They also work all over the United States and around the world in a wide variety of environmental occupations including resource management, environmental law and public health.
 Majors also have the necessary background to succeed in top graduate programs; approximately 70% of Colby graduates eventually undertake graduate study.
 Recent graduates were accepted into graduate programs at MIT, Yale, Pennsylvania, Harvard, Duke, and other top-ranked programs.

-The Environmental Studies Program is committed to providing resources and mentoring on career opportunities.
+The Environmental Studies Department is committed to providing resources and mentoring on career opportunities.
 This process starts early in the students academic career with advising on internship opportunities that students can engage with during the summers or the Jan Plan semester.
-Lindsey Cotter, the Coordinator for the program, is available by appointment, for advising.
+Lindsey Cotter, the Coordinator for the department, is available by appointment, for advising.
 Faculty are also a key component in the career advising process.

 During the semester there is weekly distribution of employment and internship opportunities through our weekly newsletter.
 All ES majors automatically receive these weekly postings.